franklinqin0/blog/docs/algo/sparse-matrix-multiplication.md

 We can also use a HashMap instead of list to store the mappings from indices to nonzero values.

-The time and space complexities are similar to [list comprehension & two pointers](#list-comprehension--two-pointers).
+The time and space complexities are also both squared.

 ```py
 def multiply(self, A: List[List[int]], B: List[List[int]]) -> List[List[int]]: